moayadeldin/FlutterBT-Classic-Receiver-App/README.md

 4. After running the application using `flutter run` open another terminal then change directory to flask-api folder `cd flask-api`.
 5. In the new terminal write run the Flask API file using `run app.py`

+## Testing

 In order for the application to run properly on your Android/iOS device, you should configure the IP address in `main.dart` file to the same IP address of the device's network you are running API on.

+The application was tested on Galaxy A7 Tab with One UI Core Version of 5.1 and Android version 13.
+Moreover, it was also tested using Android Emulator on Windows 10

 ## Acknowledgments